vijayr1998/sidescrollergame/SideScrollerGame/proj.ios_mac/DEVELOPMENT.md

 1. Might have to give up on having multiple scenes once we go off the screen.
 I cannot seem to fix the issue of the background moving with the sprite.
 2. I am going to implement infinite parallax and have an extremely long background.
+3. Screw infinite,  i think i understand why it isn't working.
+Both the sprite and background are on the same layer, so they move together.
+I will create separate classes for them and try that out.
+4. I think I fixed my problem, not sure how many things I just broke